ecklein/ecklein/README.md

 ### Welcome!

-Hello!
-I'm @ecklein and I have a background in computer science and applied mathematics.
-I have previous work experience within quantitative finance working as a quantitative researcher & developer across different asset classes, mainly equities and crypto (derivs).
-I've worked within a variety of programming languages, ranging from Python to Rust.
-I have a masters in applied math and a bachelors in cs.
+Hello, I'm @ecklein!
+I have a background in computer science and applied mathematics.
+My experience spans quantitative research and development in finance, where I've worked across various asset classes, especially equities and crypto derivatives.
+I'm skilled in a range of programming languages, from Python to Rust, and hold a Master’s in Applied Mathematics and a Bachelor’s in Computer Science.

   - 🔭 I’m currently working on quantitative modeling and DeFi research.
   - 🌱 I’m currently learning; Rust, ML, and HPC.